AB de Villiers: Rising through the ranks

 On 6 June 2011, then South Africa coach Gary Kirsten announced that de Villiers would be South Africa's new limited-overs captain.
 "I'm very excited but I'm also inexperienced.
 But I've learnt a lot the last seven years from an unbelievable captain," said de Villiers, who had never captained a team at first-class level.
-"It's a big responsibility, but there'll be a fresh look in the side, which is good."
+"It's a big responsibility, but there'll be a fresh look in the team, which is good."

 In the 2011–12 South African summer, de Villiers featured in the home series against Australia and against Sri Lanka.
 In the latter, he scored a century (160 not out) in South Africa's win in the third and deciding Test of the series.
 He was named the Player of the Series, having scored 353 runs at an average of 117.66.
 He then led South Africa for his first series since being appointed captain of the One Day International team.
 In his first match as captain, South Africa inflicted the heaviest defeat in Sri Lanka's history, with a 258-run win in Paarl on 11 January 2012.
 It was also the largest margin of victory (by runs) in an ODI match between two Test-playing teams.
 South Africa went on to win the ODI series, and de Villiers was named player of the series, having scored 329 runs at an average of 109.66, including a century (125 not out) in the fifth and final match in Johannesburg.
 On 10 July, de Villiers was handed full-time wicket-keeping duties after Mark Boucher announced retirement from cricket after suffering eye injuries from a hit from a bail the day before.

 On 4 February 2013, de Villiers equaled Jack Russell's record of 11 dismissals in a match.
 He also scored an unbeaten 103 off 117 balls in South Africa's second innings of the same match.
 In the process, he became the first wicket-keeper to score a century and claim 10 dismissals in a Test.

 On 18 March, during the third ODI match of Pakistan's tour of South Africa at Johannesburg, de Villiers and Hashim Amla shared the record for the highest third-wicket partnership in an ODI when they scored 238.
 De Villiers scored 12 fours and 3 sixes, and a total of 128.